Tiger Woods is once again in the spotlight — this time after an incident near his Florida home.

 At the same time, some analysts say the lack of toxicology evidence — combined with Woods’ 0.00 breathalyzer and documented medical history — could complicate efforts to secure a conviction.
 “Seems like they have no case, no DUI case.
 Period, full stop,” Florida defense attorney Robert Reiff told Yahoo Sports.

-Earlier this month, the 50-year-old said he was trying to get into shape to compete in the Masters, and he was days away from deciding whether to serve as the U.S.’s Ryder Cup captain for the 2027 matches in Ireland.
-Adding even more uncertainty is the fact that there is technically no deadline to enter the Masters, although it's common courtesy for players to notify the Augusta National Golf Club of their participation in advance.
+Earlier this month, the 50-year-old said he was working to get into shape for the Masters and was days away from deciding whether to serve as the U.S.’s Ryder Cup captain for the 2027 matches in Ireland.

-Even if he wasn't going to play, Woods was expected to be in Augusta during the tournament, according to The Athletic.
-He was supposed to be at the Champions Dinner and appear at the opening of The Patch, a recently renovated 18-hole course at the Augusta Municipal Golf Course, which includes a new 9-hole short course designed by Woods and his design firm.
+Even if he doesn’t compete, Woods had been expected to be in Augusta during tournament week, according to The Athletic — including attending the Champions Dinner and appearing at the opening of The Patch, a newly renovated course at Augusta Municipal that features a short course designed by Woods and his firm.